Dual Citizenship

 - This will initiate the identification and authentication of the inviter.
 The inviter completes the authentication.

-- Next, the inviter enters the ID of the invitee.
+- The inviter enters the ID of the invitee.
 Note that since an ID contains a society code, the inviting society can contact the invitee's society.

-- Next, the inviter is presented with some minimal identification information about the invitee (like ID, name, date of birth, etc.) and is asked to confirm that information is as per the inviter's expectations.
+- The inviter is presented with some minimal identification information about the invitee (like ID, name, date of birth, etc.) and is asked to confirm that information is as per the inviter's expectations.
 The inviter confirms.

-- Next, the inviter is asked to confirm that the inviter wants to indeed "Request a Citizenship Invite for the Invitee".
+- The inviter is asked to confirm that the inviter wants to indeed "Request a Citizenship Invite for the Invitee".
 The inviter confirms.

 Next, the inviting society contacts the invitee and confirms with the invitee that the invitee is indeed interested in receiving an invitation to be a citizen of the inviting society.